-This is an OU level 2 module and builds on the OU level 1 modules The arts past and present (AA100), Voices and texts (A150) and Making sense of things: an introduction to material culture (A151).
+This is an OU level 2 module and builds on the OU level 1 modules The arts past and present (AA100) an d Voices, texts and material culture (A105).
 These modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
 They also offer an introduction to a range of subjects in the arts and humanities.

 If you have not studied at University level before, you are strongly advised to study OU level 1 modules before progressing to OU level 2 study.

 An introduction to music theory on OpenLearn provides a good introduction to the specific skills of listening and writing about music.
 In addition, your regional or national centre will be able to tell you where you can see reference copies of an older module, Start listening to music (A179), or you can buy selected materials from Open University Worldwide Ltd.

 You are expected to have some elementary knowledge of music and music notation, but you don’t require any formal qualification in order to start the module.
 If you have played an instrument, or sung in a choir or group, you may well have the experience that you need.
 The level of knowledge required at the start of the module is roughly that of Grade 3 Theory of the Associated Board (ABRSM) music syllabus.
 This includes the following:

 common note-values, and equivalent rests, and their most usual rhythmic groupings

 pitches and their positions on the stave (treble and bass)

 the most common scales, keys and key signatures (major and minor, with up to four sharps and flats)